AMAZING FAMILY-MAN1 of 12

 Though the story ended with the return of Peter Parker, Superior Spider-Man also set the stage for Peter’s life as the ultra-rich CEO of Parker Industries, a company built – and later dismantled – by Octavius.

-Otto's now back as Superior Spider-Man in a current title.
+Otto's now back as Superior Spider-Man, however, again with his own title.

 GETTING UNMARRIED11 of 12